richardli03/data-science-23/challenges/c04-gapminder-assignment.md

 - The dataset states that the median GDPs for each continent go in the following order: Africa, Asia, the Americas, Europe, and Oceania.
-- Because we used a boxplot, we can see (roughly) the amount of variation in these datasets: Asia seems to have GDPs that span the widest range, including an outlier that is an order of magnitude ahead of most other continents
+- Because we used a boxplot, we can see the amount of variation in these
+  datasets: Asia seems to have GDPs that span the widest range, including an outlier that is an order of magnitude ahead of most other continents
 - Oceania has barely any variation at all in its data, indicating either very homogenous or very little data.